samyanez94/Cosmos/privacy.md

 ## Changes to This Privacy Policy

-I may update our Privacy Policy from time to time.
+I may update our privacy policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new Privacy Policy on this page.
+I will notify you of any changes by posting the new privacy policy on this page.
 These changes are effective immediately after they are posted on this page.

 ## Contact Us